Afzal Khan (general): Meeting with Shivaji and death

 According to the Maratha texts, Afzal Khan asked Shivaji to submit to the Bijapuri king Adil Shah, and be recognized as a vassal lord.
 He pretended to embrace Shivaji, but then quickly stabbed him with a concealed weapon.
 Shivaji was protected by his chain mail, and retaliated.
 Afzal Khan then rushed out of the tent; his companion Sayyid Banda attacked Shivaji, but was killed by Jiva Mahala.
 This event is remembered in a Marathi language idiom Hōtā Jivā Mhaṇun Vāchlā Shivā ("Because of Jiva; Shivaji survived the attack").

 Afzal Khan was subsequently killed and beheaded.
 The various sources differ regarding who killed Afzal Khan, and how:

 Muntakhab-al Lubab, a work by the Mughal chronicler Khafi Khan, attributes the treachery to Shivaji instead: it states that Shivaji feigned humility and tears while approaching Afzal Khan, confessing his sins and asking for forgiveness after every 3–4 steps.
 He then pretended to tremble with fear, and requested that Afzal Khan's companions withdraw to a distance.
-In reality, he had stationed his soldiers in ambush in every cave, and concealed a bichuwa (dagger), which he used to treacherously attack Afzal Khan.
+In reality, he had stationed his soldiers in ambush in every cave, and concealed a bichuwa (dagger), which he used to attack Afzal Khan.

 After Afzal Khan's killing, Shivaji's Maratha troops, hidden in the forest, came out and routed the Bijapur army at the Battle of Pratapgad, on 20 November 1659 (10 November 1659 in Julian calendar).
 According to Revington's letter, around 3,000 of Afzal Khan's soldiers died in the battle.
 Two of Afzal Khan's sons were captured by Shivaji's soldiers.
 Another son – Fazl Khan – escaped along with Afzal Khan's wives with the support of Khandoji Khopde.
 The Maratha texts state that many of Afzal Khan's men were killed, but those who surrendered were invited to join Shivaji.